Niacinamide is one of my favorite skincare ingredients.

 Niacinamide, also known as nicotinamide, is an active form of Vitamin B3.

 As an essential nutrient, it plays a role in literally hundreds of reactions in our bodies.
-You can thank niacinamide things like converting food into energy as well as enhancing DNA repair.
+In fact, you can thank niacinamide for things like converting food into energy as well as enhancing DNA repair.

-On the other end of the spectrum, deficiencies can lead to serious health problems like pellagra, a disease characterized by the 3 D’s—diarrhea, dementia, and dermatitis.
+On the other end of the spectrum, deficiencies can lead to serious health problems like pellagra, a disease characterized by diarrhea, dementia, and dermatitis (YIKES!).

 And another thing.